esfinkel/Battleship-2019/README.md

 * ANSITerminal
 * Yojson

-These are a strict subset of the ones installed in following those course website's instructions.
+Those packages are a strict subset of the ones installed if you follow the course website's instructions.

 ## Gameplay